grea09/color/doc/article.jfpda16.md

 Toxic actions can damage a plan as well as make the execution of POP algorithm longer than necessary.
 This is fixed by removing the toxic fluents ($pre(a) \nsubseteq eff(a)$) and by updating the effects with $eff(a) = eff(a) \setminus pre(a)$.
 If the effects become empty, the operator is removed from the domain.

 The <span class="proc">lollipopInit</span> function is executed during the initialization of the solving algorithm.
 We start by realizing the scores, then we add the initial and goal steps in the providing map by caching them.
 Once the ranking mechanism is ready, we sort the providing map.
-With the ordered providing map, the algorithm runs the fast generation of the safe proper plan for the problem's goal.
+With the ordered providing map, the algorithm runs the fast generation of the safe operator graph for the problem's goal.

 The last part of this initialization (@line:populate) is the agenda population that is detailed in the <span class="proc">populate</span> function.
 During this step, we perform a search of alternatives based on the list of updated fluents.
 Online updates can make the plan outdated relative to the domain.
 This forms liar links :